nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 - `see d/17-10-2024` shows all meetings within the week range of `13-10-2024` to `19-10-2024`

+Notes:
+- If the user inputs an invalid date like `31-02-2024` the error titled 'Invalid command format!' is displayed to users.

 ### Add meetings to schedule : `add-schedule`

 Add meetings to user's schedule.